 Career and Salary Outlook for Veterinary Technicians

-The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific job outlook or salary information for veterinary technicians who address issues for large animals exclusively; however, the BLS does report that employment of veterinary technicians and technologists in general is expected to rise by 19% between 2014 and 2024.
-The median annual wage for veterinary technicians and technologists was $31,800 in May, 2015, reported the BLS.
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific job outlook or salary information for veterinary technicians who address issues for large animals exclusively; however, the BLS does report that employment of veterinary technicians and technologists in general is expected to rise much faster than the average by 19% between 2018 and 2028.
+The median annual wage for veterinary technicians and technologists was $34,420 in May, 2018, reported the BLS.